 If you long for emotional closure…

-“I’ll never know what her true feelings are.
-I hear that she blames me for everything.
+“I hear that she blames me for everything.
 I want her to know that I really cared for her.”

 What You Can Do to Get Closure On Your Own…

-There are things you can do to help yourself get the closure you need.
+Yet there are things you can do to help yourself get the closure you need.
 It takes time and patience.
 But you can do it.
 Here are four ways to you to get emotional closure — for yourself.

 Realize that not everyone has the willingness to take responsibility for themselves.

-Often the conversation you can imagine having is just that.
-It’s in your imagination — or your fantasy.
+Often the conversation you can imagine having is just that – your imagination or your fantasy.
 The other person doesn’t have the capacity to have an objective conversation with you.
-They’re not withholding something from you.
-They weren’t ever capable of doing that in the first place.
+They’re not withholding something from you; they simply weren’t ever capable of doing that in the first place.
 You misjudged.
 You thought you could fix them.
-They don’t know how to take responsibility for themselves.
-They want to blame you, and live in that blame.
+They prefer to blame you, and live in that blame.
 Maybe they’re a narcissist and can’t fathom their own culpability.

 Quit trying so hard and give it time.